U.S. Super-Regional Championships Sponsored by Rockwell Collins

 Where are the locations?

 The locations and dates of the Super-Regional Championship tournaments can be found above, with links to each event page.
-The event pages will be updated by February 1 with the anticipated event schedule.

 How much is the registration fee?